ReFACT: A Benchmark for Scientific Confabulation Detection with Positional Error Annotations

 Contrary to expectations, Comparative Judgment appears to be even more difficult for most models.
 Across the board, models exhibit lower F$_1$ scores on Comparative Judgment than on Independent Judgment, despite the task involving a relative comparison between two answers.
-For example, Llama-3-70B drops from 0.73 to 0.39 in F$_1$, and GPT-4o drops from 0.67 to 0.53.
+For example, Llama-3.3-70B drops from 0.73 to 0.39 in F$_1$, and GPT-4o drops from 0.67 to 0.53.
 This suggests that when both answers are plausible yet subtly different, models often struggle to discern which one contains a confabulation, potentially due to shallow comparative heuristics or overconfidence in surface-level coherence.
-For detailed precision, recall, and F$_1$ scores on original and confabulated answers, please refer to the appendix.
+Detailed precision, recall, and F$_1$ scores on original and confabulated answers are given in \autoref{tab:merged_judgment_metrics}.

-\paragraph{Implications for LLM-as-Judge Paradigms} These findings raise significant concerns about the growing trend of using LLMs as evaluators in LLM research.
-If state-of-the-art LLMs struggle to reliably identify confabulations--particularly in comparative settings, this calls into question the validity of evaluation methodologies that rely on LLMs as judges.
-For instance, many recent benchmarks use GPT-4o or similar models to assess the outputs of other systems, based on the assumption that these models can reliably detect factual errors or reasoning flaws.

-Our results suggest that this assumption may be overly optimistic, especially in scientific context where nuanced domain knowledge is essential.
-This casts doubt on whether LLM-as-Judge paradigms can provide trustworthy evaluations for tasks involving factuality, reasoning or confabulation detection.
+\paragraph{Implications for LLM-as-Judge Paradigms} These findings challenge the widespread use of LLMs as evaluators in research.
+Many recent benchmarks employ GPT-4o or similar models to assess other systems, assuming reliable error detection capabilities.
+However, our results show that even GPT-4o achieves only 0.60 accuracy on Comparative Judgment, barely above random for binary classification.
+This poor performance, particularly in scientific contexts requiring domain expertise, suggests LLM-as-Judge paradigms may produce unreliable evaluations for factuality and reasoning tasks.
+Researchers should reconsider this evaluation methodology, or, at a minimum, report confidence intervals and baseline comparisons.

-\paragraph{Confabulation Localization} The localization results show that LLMs struggle to accruately identify the span which contains a confabulation, particularly in the case of entity replacements.
+\paragraph{Confabulation Localization} The localization results show that LLMs struggle to accurately identify the span that contains a confabulation, particularly in the case of entity replacements.
 Across all models, performance on negation localization is substantially higher than on entity localization.
 For example, GPT-4o achieves 0.66 accuracy and 0.57 IoU for negation, whereas its performance drops to 0.47/0.38 for entity replacements.
 Similarly, Llama-3.3-70B achieves a respectable 0.69/0.61 on negation but only 0.13/0.24 on entity localization, with smaller models often scoring to zero.